 CDT mile 2278.8, miles hiked 30

 It was damp and cold when we woke, even though we are cowboy camping 10′ apart neither of us wanted to get out of bed.
 I hit the snooze button on my watch a few times, yes you read that right my watch us a snooze bar, and then rolled over, lit the stove and made us coffee.
-We enjoyed our hot beverage as we packed up, both of us wore all of our clothes and in a flash we started up the path.
-We had 30 miles to get to town and we agreed of we couldn’t make the road by 7 we would wait to go in the next day.
+We enjoyed our hot beverage as we packed up, both of us wore all of our clothes and in a flash, we started up the path.
+We had 30 miles to get to town and we agreed if we couldn’t make the road by 7 we would wait to go in the next day.

 We made good time, one benefit of the cold is we hike faster to stay warm.
 The trail took us up a decent climb so by the time the sun was starting to change night into day we were stripping off the heavy layers and just wore our thermals and light wind shirts for the first part of the early morning.

 We had plenty of cell signal once we hit the road so we had some fun online posting pictures on Instagram and the like.
-Tatu Jo had a field day with me being a sponsored hiker and our humor was probably lost on some but the comments we got from friends helped the miles go by quick.
+Tatu-Jo had a field day with me being a sponsored hiker and our humor was probably lost on some but the comments we got from friends helped the miles go by quick.
 At one point we were joking around so much we missed our turn to the trail.

-Tatu Jo and I decided we would bushwhack back up to the trail instead of back tracking.
+Tatu-Jo and I decided we would bushwhack back up to the trail instead of backtracking.
 Soon I found myself walking uphill through blowdown hell.
 I swear the state of the forest in this country is really sad.
 We worked our way up, over, under and around the various blowdowns until we rejoined the trail.

 When I got back to our hotel I finally got to talk to home.
-Unfortunately it was not a great call.
+Unfortunately, it was not a great call.
 Suzy informed me that tomorrow is her last day at work, the company is not doing well so they are laying people off and she was in this round.
 After calming her down and assuring her things would be alright, we talked about the nuts and bolts of the next few weeks and my return.
-I told her to take a few weeks and enjoy the end of summer, do her art work and enjoy some rest.
+I told her to take a few weeks and enjoy the end of summer, do her artwork and enjoy some rest.